asu-cactus/DeepMapping/README.md

-# DeepMapping: Learned Data Mapping for Compression and Efficient Query Processing
+# DeepMapping: Learned Data Mapping for Lossless Compression and Efficient Lookup

-Resources for VLDB 2024 Submission
+Resources for ICDE 2024 Submission

 <!-- TOC -->